tannourynadine/QA/TestPlanCreation.md

 --

 Update the test plan as you get results (whether from other testers or from your own tests).
-If this is a test plan for a new feature, update the pull request with test results to convince the core developers it is safe to pull.
+If this is a test plan for a new feature, update the pull request with test results to help convince the core developers it is safe to pull.